When I ask my community, family, or friends what is holding them back from going plant-based, a common response is:

 When it comes to incomplete protein I don’t want you to look at that and think “lesser than”.
 These protein sources are still amazing to include in your daily routine and should not be discounted as a top plant protein source.

 - The protein of lentils is approx. 8.8g of protein per 1/2 cup.

 Beans (chickpeas, kidney, black, pinto, etc)

-- Black beans contain approximately 7.6g protein per 1/2 cup.
+- Black beans contain approximately 7.6g of protein per 1/2 cup.

 Nuts like Peanuts, Cashews, or Almonds